 “It was a pleasure to work with Ana on this project, adding colour and a unique and contemporary twist to a Georgian townhouse.”

 To further infuse our perfectly imperfect look, for the living room we sourced an elegant late-19th century French chandelier and furniture from Gallery25 and The Conran Shop.
 We finished off this room with a wonderful piece of art from Alicia Martin; it gives the illusion of books bursting from the wall, redolent (albeit on a smaller scale!) of her spectacular sculptural installation at Casa de America in Madrid.
 In the dining room, we found a Warren Platner high table from Knoll and a stunning chandelier made from reused green bottles.
+It makes a spectacular statement on behalf of the beauty of eco-friendly interior design.

 Throughout the rest of the house, we put up eye-catching artwork from such artists as Lidia Masllorens and Miguel Macaya, and added a wood-chopping side table from the Engadin next to a lush Att Pynta sofa in the living room, aiming, as always, to blend the old with the new to create a look that is bold, fresh, classic and comfortable in equal measure.